 Pro-Ject T1 Phono SB – also great

-But the thing I really like about this model is its distinctive design: the CNC-machined plinth has no plastic components, so there are no empty spaces inside.
-This type of construction successfully lowers vibrations and keeps sound from deteriorating.
-Furthermore, an 8mm solid bead-blasted glass platter spins easily on any LP surface while maintaining perfect speed constancy.
-The Phono SB stands out from the crowd thanks to its expert manufacturing.
-You won’t discover anything else of this exquisite craftsmanship for such little money!
+It features a CNC-machined plinth with no empty spaces inside – this type of construction successfully lowers vibrations and keeps sound from deteriorating.
+Furthermore, an 8mm solid bead-blasted glass platter (rarely seen in this price region) spins easily on any LP surface while maintaining perfect speed constancy.

-And last but not least, the table comes ready to use straight out of the package with the included 7-inch single adapter and a power source.
+The table also comes ready to use straight out of the package with the included 7-inch single adapter and a power source.

 Key specs